 What is cervicitis?

-Cervicitis is an inflammation of the cervix, which is the lower narrow part of the womb that joins with the vagina.
+Cervicitis is an inflammation of the cervix (the lower narrow part of the uterus that opens into the vagina).
 Cervicitis is common and affects many women at some point during their adult lives.

 What causes cervicitis?

-Cervicitis is most commonly caused by germs transmitted through sex like gonorrhea, chlamydia, or herpes.
-Cervicitis can also be caused by other bacteria, or from reactions to latex, douches or vaginal creams.
+Cervicitis is often caused by sexually transmitted infections (STIs) like gonorrhea, chlamydia, trichomoniasis or herpes simplex (a virus).
+It can also be caused by other organisms that are not sexually transmitted.
+Reactions or irritations to latex, douches or vaginal creams can also cause cervicitis.

 To find out if you have cervicitis, you must be examined by a health care provider and have lab tests done.